goduphi/LCR-Meter/README.md

 The aim of this project was to build a budget LCR meter which can measure Resistance, Capacitance, and Inductance with a reasonable amount of accuracy.

-Note: Please ignore the MQTT client and nRF24L01 folders as these were a push issue on my end.
+Note: Please ignore the uta_iot_network and nRF24L01 directories as these were a push issue on my end.
 They are part of a different repository.

 ## Technologies used
 - Tiva C Series (TM4C123GH6PM)